 I’m extremely happy to be where I am.
 Being a Product Manager is a perfect fit for me.
 If I won the lottery tomorrow, I wouldn’t quit my job, partly because I wouldn’t want to leave my friends in a bind, but also because I enjoy what I’m doing, and I want to learn all I can about product management.
 That’s a really good sign.
 (Good thing, too, because I don’t play the lottery.)

 As an added bonus, I finally have something worth writing about – my adventures in becoming a good Product Manager.
 So for the foreseeable future, if I’m not writing about something personal or random, I’ll be writing about product management.

-On that note, if you’re interested in following along on that journey, you should sign up for my weekly newsletter.
+On that note, if you’re interested in following along on that journey, you should sign up for my newsletter.
 If you do, you’ll get the raw story as it unfolds, not just the tidy wrap-ups on my blog.
 And I read a lot, so you’ll learn about product management as I learn.